UVa Course Catalog (Unofficial, Lou's List)

 ACCT 5110Intermediate Accounting I (3)

 Provides an intensive study of the generally accepted accounting principles for asset valuation, income measurement, and financial statement presentation for business organizations, and underlying processes behind principles.
-Prerequisite: ACCT 3020 or ACCT 2020.
+Recommended prerequisite: ACCT 3010.

 ACCT 5120Intermediate Accounting II (3)

 Continuation of ACCT 5110.
-Provides an in-depth study of accounting for the equities of a firm's investors and creditors.
-Covers special problem areas in financial accounting including accounting for leases, pensions, and income taxes.
-Prerequisite: ACCT 5110 or ACCT 3110.
+Provides an in-depth study of accounting for the equities of a firm's investors and creators.
+Covers special problem areas in financial accounting including accounting for leases, pensions, income taxes, and shareholder's equity considerations.
+Recommended prerequisite: ACCT 5110.

 Addresses analysis of cost behavior and volume profit relationships, responsibility accounting and reporting flexible budgets, and the use of standard costs to guide and control performance.
-Prerequisite: ACCT 3020 or ACCT 2020.
+The focus is on internal reporting for managerial requirements.
+Recommended prerequisite: ACCT 3010.

 ACCT 5200Introduction to Accounting Information Systems (3)